FELLOW OF NEUROCRITICAL CARE SOCIETY

 - Applicant must have participated in at least 5 national or international medical society based conferences with a neurocritical care focus, with a minimum of 2 of these being the Neurocritical Care Society Annual Meeting.
 Meetings attended must be detailed on the application.

-The applications for fellowship will be reviewed by the NCS FNCS Credentialing Committee which is comprised of the following individuals – all of whom are FNCS certified.
+The applications for fellowship will be reviewed by the NCS FNCS Credentialing Committee, which comprises the following individuals, all of whom are FNCS certified.
 FNCS Committee members are not eligible to write letters of recommendation.

 Maxwell Damian, Committee Chair

 Completed applications and all requirements should be sent to the NCS Executive Office at firstname.lastname@example.org with any questions.